Hamza ibn Abd al-Muttalib: Pre-Islamic period

-Life and Martyrdom
+In around 595 CE, Hamza ibn Abd al-Muttalib acted as the primary representative for Muhammad in negotiating his marriage to Khadija bint Khuwaylid.
+While many reports also credit Abu Talib ibn Abd al-Muttalib with facilitating the union, historical traditions identifying Hamza as the representative who met with Khadija’s guardian, Khuwaylid ibn Asad, to finalize the agreement are well-documented.

 Conversion to Islam

+Prior to his conversion, Hamza was counted among the wujuh (notables) of Mecca, holding significant influence within the Quraysh nobility.
 Hamza showed little interest in Islam during its early years and converted in late 616 CE.
 According to early sources, after returning to Mecca from a hunting trip, he was informed that Abu Jahl had insulted Muhammad.
 Hamza went to the Kaaba, struck Abu Jahl with his bow, and declared his support for Muhammad.
 When members of Abu Jahl’s clan intervened, he reportedly told them to leave Hamza alone, admitting he had insulted Muhammad.

 Following the incident, Hamza entered the House of Al-Arqam and formally embraced Islam.
 His conversion was seen as a turning point by the Quraysh, who shifted from direct harassment to attempts at negotiation, which he refused.
 One account states that Hamza once asked to see the angel Jibril in his true form.
 When Jibril appeared with feet like emeralds, Hamza lost consciousness.
 In 622, he joined the emigration to Medina, where he stayed with either Kulthum ibn al-Hidm  or Sa'd ibn Khaythama.
 Muhammad paired him in brotherhood with Zayd ibn Haritha.

-Military expeditions
+Expedition of Hamza

 In his first expedition, Muhammad appointed Hamza to lead a raid against a Quraysh caravan.
 He commanded a force of thirty riders to intercept a merchant convoy returning from Syria along the coastal route in Juhayna territory.
 At the seashore, Hamza encountered the caravan led by Abu Hisham, accompanied by 300 riders.
 Conflict was averted when Majdi ibn Amr al-Juhani, who had ties to both parties, intervened and negotiated a peaceful resolution.

-Sources differ on whether Hamza or his cousin Ubayda ibn al-Harith was the first Muslim to whom Muhammad entrusted a banner.
+Battle of Badr and aftermath

 At the Battle of Badr, Hamza fought alongside the Muslims, sharing a camel with Zayd ibn Haritha and wearing an ostrich feather to make himself identifiable in combat.
 Prior to the battle, the Muslims blocked access to the wells at Badr.
-Al-Aswad ibn Abd al-Asad approached the cistern, vowing to drink from it, destroy it, or die trying.
+Al-Aswad ibn Abd al-Asad al-Makhzumi approached the cistern, vowing to drink from it, destroy it, or die trying.
 Hamza confronted him and struck his leg, causing him to fall.
 Al-Aswad crawled into the water before Hamza killed him near the cistern.
-During a duel with Utba ibn Rabi'a, Hamza is reported to have referred to himself as the "Lion of Allah and His Messenger".
-Accounts differ on whether Utba was killed by Hamza or Ali.
-Hamza later carried Muhammad’s banner during the expedition against Banu Qaynuqa.
+During the opening duel, Hamza fought alongside Ali and Ubayda ibn al-Harith against Utba ibn Rabi'a, Shayba ibn Rabi'a and al-Walid ibn Utba.
+Hamza killed Shayba, while Hamza and Ali together killed Utba after Ubayda had been mortally wounded.
+Hamza later carried Muhammad’s banner during the expedition against the Banu Qaynuqa.